Mohawk-Hudson Region SCCA

 After getting registered, bring your registration form with you and prepare your car for the tech inspection.
 You must do at least the following:

-- Remove everything from the car and trunk that isn’t bolted down (for example, spare clothing, cassette tapes, tools, pens, coins).
+- Remove everything from the car and trunk that isn’t bolted down (for example, spare clothing, CDs, EZ-Pass, garage door openers, tools, pens, coins).
 The spare tire and jack may remain if they are well secured.

 - Convertible tops and T-tops must be removed except during inclement weather.